fregante/webext-storage/readme.md

 - `get` only is only `.get()` instead of the awkward post-get object access that
 - Every `get` and `set` operation is type-safe
 - If you provide a `defaultValue`, the return type will not be ` | undefined`
-- The `onChange` example speaks for itself
+- The `onChanged` example speaks for itself

 ## Install